duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 - ### `variants` *object*

 	If you'd like to modify a template to fit your needs, the Spice framework offers preset options called [Variants](https://duck.co/duckduckhack/spice_templates_reference#spice-variants-reference).
-Variants are passed as the `variants` property of `templates`, in your call to `Spice.add()`.
+Variants are passed as the `variants` property of `templates`.
 Variants correspond to pre-determined css classes (or combinations of classes) from the [DDG style guide](https://duckduckgo.com/styleguide) that work particularly well in each context.

 - ### `elClass` *object*

-	When variants don't suffice, you can [directly choose classes](https://duck.co/duckduckhack/spice_templates_variants#directly_specifying_classes) based on the [DDG style guide](https://duckduckgo.com/styleguide) through the `elClass` property of `templates`, in your call to `Spice.add()`.
-This feature is mainly used for specifying text size and color.
+	When variants don't suffice, you can [directly choose classes](https://duck.co/duckduckhack/spice_templates_variants#directly_specifying_classes) based on the [DDG style guide](https://duckduckgo.com/styleguide) through the `elClass` property of `templates`. **This feature is mainly used for specifying text size and color.**

 	Classes can be directly specified to the same elements as Variants; the locations are identical.
 If you are specifying both `variants` and `elClass`, both will be applied together.